antoineMoPa/shadergif/README.md

 * Support more devices by rendering gif & video previews.
 * Be free and open source.

+# Features

+ * Use local textures
+ * MathJS prototyping mode: Prototype directly with plain math syntax
+ * Download your gif frames as a zip or directly as a gif
+ * Create an account to post to homepage and comment
+ * GPU sound: The image data is used to fill a sound stream

 # Licence

 Shadergif is licenced under the terms of the GNU General Public License v3.0 or later.
 See LICENCE.txt for the full licence.